asteasolutions/zod-to-openapi/README.md

   nullable: true
 ```

+Both generators take a single argument in their constructors - an array of definitions - i.e results from the registry or regular zod schemas.

+The public methods of both generators are as follows:

 `generateComponents` will generate only the `/components` section of an OpenAPI document (e.g. only `schemas` and `parameters`), not generating actual routes.

 `generateDocument` will generate the whole OpenAPI document.